dredgy/DredgeTest/README.md

 # DredgeTest
 #cghange
-A repository for teach hello
+A repository for teaching stuff